volatiletech/authboss/README.md

 These are the implementations of the HTTP stack for your app.
 How do responses render?
 How are they redirected?
 How are errors handled?

-For most of these there are default implementations implementations from the [defaults package](https://github.com/volatiletech/authboss/defaults) available, but not for all.
+For most of these there are default implementations from the [defaults package](https://github.com/volatiletech/authboss/defaults) available, but not for all.
 See the package documentation for more information about what's available.